Last updated on .

 Herb Garden

 The herb garden was a feature of the tour on our first visit.
-The guide lectures about several local medicinal plants, including coca, stevia, and more.
-We were able to pick the leaves off some of them to smell or taste.
+It contains over 80 species of spices, medicinal, and aromatic plants, including coca and stevia.
+The guide lectures about some of the most important plants, and we were able to pick the leaves off some of them to smell or taste.